-The other approach is when organizations adopt a more decentralized model.
-In this model, devops experts are part of individual teams and take on responsibility for spinning up environments on their own; but the skills and expertise to do this well are difficult to come by and result in its own challenges hitting scale and velocity.
+The other approach is a more decentralized model.
+In this model, DevOps teams take on responsibility for spinning up environments on their own.

 At the end of the day, with either approach, the result is the same: long waits in delivery which can mean slower time to market, delays in operational improvements, governance and security risks, and lost sales opportunities.

 Increasing Developer Productivity with an Environment as a Service platform

 An Environments as a Service platform solves these pain points by creating reusable templates for any environment.
 This reduces the need for DevOps teams to provision environments repeatedly, allows them to update and maintain configurations via a single reusable template, and empowers developers to deploy the environments they need, when they need them.